 So whose interests are the CRA looking after?

-Theirs?
-Nope.
 By not allowing the corporation to operate and earn income they are going to lose out on revenue to pay their liability.
-When they do open up the account, the corporation will need to pay back rent, phones, internet, and buy stock before either paying themselves or the CRA.

-Are they looking after the corporations interests?
-Heck no!
 By not being able to operate and by stringing along the director, this corporation is bleeding a slow death.
-Customers are losing faith, employees are quitting and with no money, the corporation cannot afford to fight any more.
+Customers are losing faith, employees are quitting or being laid off, and with no money, the corporation cannot afford to fight any more.

-So after one whole week of trying to talk sense into the CRA, I am hopeful that the garnishment comes off the account today.
-The CRA will get a plan on how this corporation plans to recover from a poorly executed collection actions which will get them one payment and nothing for at least a month.
+In our specific case, after one whole week of trying to talk sense into the CRA, the collector agreed to lift the garnishment today.
+Instead of receiving a payment, however, the CRA will get a plan on how this corporation plans to recover from a poorly executed collection action which got the CRA one payment and now nothing for at least a month.

-The end game here will benefit everyone now that I am involved, but my job would be so much easier if the CRA understood that they need to listen to the experts and let the account resolve itself.
+At the end of the day, because of our involvement, everybody is going to win, but my job would be so much easier if the CRA understood that they need to listen to the experts and let the account resolve itself.

 Someone has to!